Variety Clips: Kamloops entertainment listings

 BEGINNER'S Bridge, duplicate bridge for beginners, is every Monday, 7 p.m.
 Lessons available.
 Call 828-1993 or 571-1069 for more information.
 DESERT Gardens Community Centre offers a variety of games and invites people aged 55 or older to join them in daily play.
 Whist, Mondays, 1 p.m.; bridge, Tuesdays, 1 p.m.; table tennis, Tuesdays, 7:30 p.m.; bingo, Wednesdays, 12:15 p.m.; table tennis, Thursdays, 12:30 a.m.; euchre, Thursdays, 1 p.m.; cribbage, Fridays, 1 p.m.; carpet bowling Fridays, 10 a.m.
 Registration not required.
 There is a $2 entry fee to cover costs for each game.
 Cribbage tournaments ($10 entry fee) are held the third Sunday of each month.
 Register at 10 a.m.
 For more information call 372-5110.

 WANT to have fun with music?
-Have you ever thought about joining the Rube Band?
-Why not give it a try?
-The band practices on most Mondays, 7:30 p.m., at the Old Yacht Club, 1140 Rivers St. For more information call Bob Eley, 250-377-3209.
+Have you blown a reed or brass instrument?
+Ever thought about the Rube Band?
+The band practices Monday evenings at the Yacht Club, 1140 Lorne St. For more information call Bob Eley, 250-377-3209.

 FOR fun, fitness and friendship, the Bee-Jay Square Dancers invite others to join them Wednesdays, 7:30 a.m. to 9:30 p.m., for adult dance sessions.
 No experience needed.
 Casual attire.
 For more information call 374-0277 or 828-2389.